Street Heat Samba

 A furious piece that will have you stamping and shouting for more.

 Based on a Batucada taught to us by a Brazilian Maestro.
 This has been renamed after a beloved member of the band died from cancer.
-May Tony Baker live on in this rhythm.
+May Tony Baker live on through this rhythm.

 As it sounds, loud and exciting.
-Composed by our very own maestro – James.
+Composed by a past maestro – James.

 It really feels like it too.
 Listen out for the unusual sounds and mix of percussion.
-A London School of Samba piece we learned for Notting Hill.
+A London School of Samba piece we learned for Notting Hill Carnival.

 Our own fond piece, often used as a starter to get you all moving.